Herbal Pellets for Rodents and Rabbits

 A festive and healthy Christmas treat for rodents!
 The beetroot and parsley not only provide a beautiful Christmas color, but also natural nutrients and a delicious flavor.

-Read moreDandelion is very healthy for rodents & rabbits.
-Dandelion is an optimal supplementary feed to provide animals with high-quality vegetable proteins, amino acids, minerals and trace elements.
+Read moreDandelion is very healthy for rodents and rabbits.
+It's an ideal supplementary feed, providing animals with high-quality plant proteins, amino acids, minerals, and trace elements.

-Read moreDill Pellets are a delicious enrichment of the diet of rodents and rabbits.
-Dill is not only tasty but also very healthy and rich in fiber.
+Read moreDill Pellets are a delicious addition to the diet of rodents and rabbits.
+Dill is not only delicious but also very healthy and high in fiber.
 The pellets are approximately 4 mm in size and are made entirely of fresh dill.

 Read more- Voor 17 uur besteld, dezelfde dag verzonden!